Prickly City by Scott Stantis for July 09, 2021

 4. Archie bunker

-Irate Retro about 3 years ago
+Irate Retro over 3 years ago

 I used to have sympathy for failing newspapers.
 But in the last several years on their sites they started this autoplay video crap, and now they’re blocking ad blockers.
 They can all burn in hell as far as I’m concerned, because they’re not even doing journalism anymore.